AuthMe/AuthMeReloaded/docs/converters.md

 ### SQLite → SQL → `sqlitetosql`

-Copies AuthMe data from a SQLite database into the configured SQL database.
+Copies AuthMe data from a SQLite database into the configured SQL database (MySQL, MariaDB, or PostgreSQL).
+Configure the destination connection in AuthMe's `config.yml` before running.

 ---